xuruomeng/client-project-revenue-analysis/README.md

 - `ORDER BY`
 - `LEFT JOIN`
 - aggregate functions such as `SUM()` and `COUNT()`
+- `CASE WHEN`
 - `CTE`
 - window functions such as `RANK()` and cumulative sums

+## Dashboard Content

+The Excel dashboard includes:

+- core KPIs
+- top clients by revenue
+- top projects by revenue
+- revenue by account
+- billability rate by account
+- invoice status by account

+## Key Results

+Some of the main results shown in the dashboard are:

+- BlueTech Solutions is the top client by revenue
+- Alpha Retail GmbH is the second largest client by revenue
+- some accounts show strong billability, while others have lower billability
+- unpaid invoice exposure can be identified at account level
+- revenue and account performance can be compared more clearly in dashboard form than in raw tables

 ## Files